ruyian/cz2007_lab/lab1_report.md

 **Price record** is a weak entity set of **product in shop** because we would like to keep track of all the changes in price and an attribute could not do the intended job.

 Since the users can make complaints about both shops and products, we classify two subclass entity set from the general **complaint** superclass, **complaint about product** and **complaint about shop** respectively, both having unique relationship either to **product on order** or **shop**.

+We decide not to include average rating and number of rating as attributes of **product in shop** as it can be computed.